srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 The policy with the device properties and hold the build numbers are the policies we are after at.

 ### It's all about the filters
 The most important thing in this strategy is the filters.
 Especially for the Windows platform.
-This is because for the Intune background is does not matter if it is a Windows 10 or Windows 11 device when it comes to compliance.
+This is because for the Intune background it does not matter if it is a Windows 10 or Windows 11 device when it comes to compliance.
 But there is a big different regarding build numbers.
 Both compliance policies are the same and relies on the same platform type `Windows10AndLater`.

 I have seen many situations having a mixed fleet, where Windows 10 and Windows 11 devices are in the same environment.